fhfuih/ust-parser/README.md

 gulp
 ```

-which simply minifies everything and copy resources into a single folder `dist`.
+which loads data, minifies everything and copies resources into the folder `dist`.

+## Templating

+Upon using nunjucks template engine, you can easily add/remove entries by editing `src/template/data.yaml`, without any HTML/CSS/JS knowledge.
+Documentation is written at the top of the file.

 ## To-do

 - [x] Search bar
 - [x] Favicon
 - [ ] Fully offline version (if possible)
-- [ ] Put links and data inside a `yaml` and use some fancy build tools
+- [x] Put links and data inside a `yaml` and use some fancy build tools
 - [ ] More links if needed

 ## Notes